Germany’s Economic Woes Spark Debate Over Debt Brake Policy

 They are followed by the Alternative for Germany (AfD) at 20 percent, Scholz’s Social Democrats at 17 percent, and the Greens at 11 percent.

-Alice Weidel (C) and Tino Chrupalla (2nd R) both AfD federal chairmen, cheer at the AfD party headquarters during the forecast for the European elections, in Berlin on June 9, 2024.
+Alice Weidel (C) and Tino Chrupalla (2nd R), both AfD federal chairmen, cheer at the AfD party headquarters during the forecast for the European elections, in Berlin on June 9, 2024.
 (Joerg Carstensen/dpa via AP)

-Alice Weidel (C) and Tino Chrupalla (2nd R) both AfD federal chairmen, cheer at the AfD party headquarters during the forecast for the European elections, in Berlin on June 9, 2024.
+Alice Weidel (C) and Tino Chrupalla (2nd R), both AfD federal chairmen, cheer at the AfD party headquarters during the forecast for the European elections, in Berlin on June 9, 2024.
 Joerg Carstensen/dpa via AP

-Schenk, the MCC Brussels research fellow, said he thinks “the next government will not be able to tackle the fundamental problems.”
+Schenk, the MCC Brussels research fellow, said he thinks that “the next government will not be able to tackle the fundamental problems.”

 “They will not be able to prioritize the fundamental political strategy problem behind the budget problem,” he said.